Iceberg connector#

 ALTER TABLE test_table EXECUTE expire_snapshots(retention_threshold => '7d')

-The value for retention_threshold must be higher than or equal to iceberg.expire_snapshots.min-retention in the catalog, otherwise the procedure fails with a similar message: Retention specified (1.00d) is shorter than the minimum retention configured in the system (7.00d).
+The value for retention_threshold must be higher than or equal to iceberg.expire-snapshots.min-retention in the catalog, otherwise the procedure fails with a similar message: Retention specified (1.00d) is shorter than the minimum retention configured in the system (7.00d).
 The default value for this property is 7d.

 remove_orphan_files#